HassanBerro05/Accessibility-Tool-Analysis/README.md

 • **Data Analysis and Visualizations**: Includes results, charts, and graphs generated during the analysis.

-• **Conclusions + Limitations and Future Considerations**: Main findings, limitations, and potential avenues for future research.
+• **Conclusions & Recommendations**: Main findings and recommendations on enhancing the further use of the tool.

 • **Final_Report**: Contains the detailed project report and findings.